Implicits, type classes, and extension methods, part 4: understanding implicits

 implicitly[C] // error: ambiguous implicit values

-In such case we might affect the relative weight algorithm, by having them defined in different classes/traits:
+In such a case, we might influence the relative-weight algorithm by having them defined in different classes/traits:

 class C